aostrouhhov/intersection/README.md

     from term to
     ...

 Answer is presented in file with all nonterms and indexes of their matrices.
-Write only theose indexes in which matrix value is True:
+Write only theose indexes in which matrix value is 'True':

     nonterm1 i j ...
     nonterm2